Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Additional results for randomized dynamic programming and equal allocation design

 \section{Additional results for randomized dynamic programming and equal allocation design}

-\autoref{tab:comparison_tests_RDP_60} until~\autoref{tab:comparison_tests_RDP_960} show the rejection rates for the RDP RAR procedure under several parameter configurations, tests, and trial sizes~$60,240$ and~$960$ participants, where~$ \bar{\alpha}=\ubar{\alpha}=2.5\%$.
-The rows of the table where~$\theta_\C\in\{0.01, 0.3,0.9\}$ correspond to the markers in the right subfigures of Figure~1.
-In the tables, bold (red) indicates type I error inflation for the column corresponding to the asymptotic Wald test, (bold) green indicates highest power for the other columns.
-The asymptotic Wald test is excluded from consideration in the power comparison as it does not control type I error.
+\autoref{tab:comparison_tests_RDP_60}, \autoref{tab:comparison_tests_RDP_240}, and \autoref{tab:comparison_tests_RDP_960} show the rejection rates for the RDP RAR procedure under several parameter configurations, tests, and trial sizes, where~$ \alpha_u=\alpha_{\ell}=2.5\%$.
+The last column of the tables shows the \emph{expected proportion of allocations on the superior arm}~(EPASA).
+The rows of the table where~$\theta_\C\in\{0.01, 0.3,0.9\}$ correspond to the markers in Subfigures~B, D, F of~\autoref{fig:comparison_tests}.
+The asymptotic Wald test is excluded from consideration in the power comparison as it does not control type I errors.

 The tables show that the CX-S test often has highest power, and in cases where it is outperformed the power differences are less than~$1\%$.
 For very small and very high control success rates the increase in power for the CX-S test over other tests is quite substantial, e.g., for~$\theta_\C=0.0$, power differences around~$20-30\%$ are seen for all values of~$\Iend$.
 Something that also stands out is that the rejection rate at the points~$\theta_\C=\theta_\D\in\{0,1\}$ for the CX-S test is higher than 0, and even around~$5\%$ for~$\Iend=960$ and~$\theta_\C=\theta_\D=1.0.$ This is because, while the treatment outcomes are deterministic in such cases, the allocations are still a source of randomness.
-The rejection rate is zero for the CX-SA test in such cases as we remove the only source of randomness when conditioning on the allocations as well.
-The rejection rate for the UX Wald test and FET (corr.) is zero because null success rates~$0$ and~$1$ induce significantly less variance in the test statistic in comparison to the parameter configuration where type I error is highest.
-As also seen in Figure~1, the type I error inflation under the asymptotic test does not reduce for large trial sizes.
+The rejection rate for the UX Wald test and FET (corr.) is zero in these cases because null success rates~$0$ and~$1$ induce significantly less variance in the test statistic in comparison to the parameter configuration where the type I error rate is highest.
+As also seen in~\autoref{fig:comparison_tests}, the type I error rate inflation under the asymptotic test does not reduce for large trial sizes.
+As expected, the EPASA grows in~$|\theta_\D-\theta_\C|$, where we note that the range of~$|\theta_\D-\theta_\C|$ decreases from~0.5 to 0.1 in~\autoref{tab:comparison_tests_RDP_60}, \autoref{tab:comparison_tests_RDP_240} , and~\autoref{tab:comparison_tests_RDP_960}, hence the EPASA stays below the maximum value of 90\% for RDP in the tables.